leggedrobotics/wild_visual_navigation/README.md

 source ~/catkin_ws/devel/setup.bash
 ```

-After successfully building the ros workspace you can run the full pipeline by either using the launch file (this requires all packages to be installed into your system python installation), or by running the nodes from the conda environment as plain python scripts.
+After successfully building the ros workspace you can run the full pipeline by either using the launch file (this requires all packages to be installed into your system python installation), or by running the nodes from the virtual environment as plain python scripts.
-We are currently working on the instructions using a `virtualenv` which eases this process.

 - Run WVN Nodes:
 ```shell